 Puerto Princesa is the urban gateway to Palawan.
 Known as the ‘city in a forest’ it’s the most developed city in the province with a population of only 250,000 (2015).
 It boasts a Robinson’s Mall, and soon to open SM Mall, a movie cinema and the usual fast food joints like Jollibee, Chow King, and McDonald’s.
 Most people come to here to visit the Puerto Princesa Underground River Tour and use it as a springboard to El Nido.
 It’s a low-key city where you can explore more ‘urbane’ attractions like museums, a craft brewery, various music & arts festivals and still do outdoor activities like island hopping, kiteboarding and kayaking.

 What’s it like in Puerto Princesa?
 Check out this video.

 - Cebu Pacific – Daily flights from Manila, Cebu and Iloilo.

-- Air Asia – Daily flights from Manila and Cebu.
+- Air Asia – Daily flights from Manila, Cebu and Davao.